micmejia/bible-dump/AMPC/Luke/Luke 8.md

-And there came a man named Jairus, who had [for a [^l]long time] been a director of the synagogue; and falling at the feet of Jesus, he begged Him to come to his house,
+And there came a man named Jairus, who had [for a long time] been a director of the synagogue; and falling at the feet of Jesus, he begged Him to come to his house,